sandytexc/Linux-for-Interview/README.md

-### Question 1: Describe how you would secure SSH on a Linux server.
+### Describe how you would secure SSH on a Linux server.

 Answer:
 To secure SSH: